AFRICODERS/Africoders-Main/How_to_become_member.md

 # How to become member❓

-To become a member in Bauddhik-Geeks Organization, you need to follow folowing steps:
+To become a member in Afri-coders Organization, you need to follow folowing steps:

--  Join Bauddhik-Geeks Discord Server
+-  Join Afri-coders Discord Server
 -  Create issue using the issue template **"invite to organization"**
 -  Add yourself in Members.md file.

 Now let's see it in detail:

-## Join Bauddhik-Geeks Discord Server 🤝
+## Join Afri-coders Discord Server 🤝

-To join Bauddhik-Geeks disord server click 👉 [here](https://discord.gg/TY52f6cD)
+To join Afri-coders disord server click 👉 [here](https://discord.gg/TY52f6cD)

 ## Create issue using the issue template ✔